from typing import Optional, Tuple

 Args:

-temp_base: The minimum temperature a given crop will grow at (°C)
+temp_base: The minimum temperature to accumulate GDD. (°C)

-temp_upper: The maximum temperature a given crop will grow (°C)
+temp_upper: The maximum temperature to accumulate GDD. (°C)

 Returns: